Tesla Roadster Insurance Rates

 Rates are averaged for all Tesla Roadster models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Saving money on auto insurance requires being a good driver, having good credit, eliminating unnecessary coverage, and taking advantage of discounts.
-Spend time shopping around every other policy renewal by requesting rates from direct companies like GEICO and Progressive, and also from local insurance agents.
+Getting lower rates on auto insurance requires being a good driver, having a good credit history, avoid buying unnecessary coverage, and consideration of higher deductibles.
+Set aside time to compare rates every time your policy renews by getting rate quotes from direct companies like Progressive and GEICO, and also from several local insurance agents.

-The following list is a brief recap of the ideas that were touched on above.
+The following list is a quick review of the information covered above.

-- You may be able to save as much as $180 per year simply by quoting online in advance
+- You may be able to save around $180 per year just by quoting online well ahead of the renewal date

 Rate Tables and Charts